Overview

 Takeaways

-- Minimize choices when response times are critical to increase decision time.
+- Minimize choices when response times are critical to decrease decision time.

 - Break complex tasks into smaller steps in order to decrease cognitive load.